-NOTE: The UICC application session can be started by any event in the card session, and can execute for the
+NOTE: The UICC application session can be started by any event in the card session, and can execute for the duration of the card session.
+Processing of the UICC application session will not interfere with normal 3G operation.

 3.2 Symbols